Tourism A Growth Industry

 The quality and quantity of employment in tourism and the creative economy also experienced an increase.
 In 2013, it was recorded that an additional 1,437 tourism graduates were absorbed into the industry, while in 2014 the number increased to 1,685.
 While, the number of creative stakeholders in creation and production also increased from 9,219 in 2013 to 4,478 in 2014.

-The excellent business portfolio of tourism is one main consideration of the the new government to transform the Ministry of Tourism and creative economy into the Ministry of Tourism.
-For the Creative Economy sector, a special Creative Economy Board will be established to be announced in the near future.
+The excellent business portfolio of tourism is one main consideration of the the new government to create the Ministry of Tourism.

 The Minister of Tourism also announced a number of top tourism events in Indonesia for 2015 which include: the Jakarta Fashion and Food Festival, Java Jazz Festival, Jakarta Marathon, Batam Six Bridges, ASEAN Jazz Festival, Bintan Triathlon, 60 Years Asian-African Conference Festival in Bandung, Tour de Singkarak, Singkawang Festival, Baliem Valley Festival, and Amway China Incentive Event in Bali.